murraypatterson/grading/README.md

 # Grading

-Final grades were calculated by downloading the grades data from iCollege in comma-separated values (CSV) format --- see `input.csv` for an example of what the grades data should look like --- and running the `calculate-grade.py` python script on it
+Final grades are calculated by downloading the grades data from iCollege in comma-separated values (CSV) format --- see `input.csv` for an example of what the grades data should look like --- and running the `calculate-grade.py` python script on it